decant09/bokeh/README.md

 - The profile page contains the information about the user and is automatically created once a new user registers with the website.
 - It is only accessible by the logged in user who created it.
 - The profile image is displayed if one is uploaded and a default one if not.
-- An about the user section, username and email are displayed and there is an opportunity to update these if desired.
+- An about user section, username and email are displayed and there is an opportunity to update these if desired.
 - If the profile is updated succesffully a message appears confirming this which disappears after three seconds.
     <details>
     <summary>Profile Page</summary>